Neonatal Jaundice: AAP Guidelines, Phototherapy Thresholds, and Bilirubin Nomograms

 • Clinically well with adequate feeding

-• No known hyperbilirubinemia neurotoxicity risk factors
+• No known neurotoxicity risk factors

 • No previous phototherapy